 The Avatamsaka Sutra is a text that has been described as "the most grandiose, the most comprehensive, and the most beautifully arrayed of the Buddhist scriptures" (Cleary).
 Divided into 39 books, the English translation by Thomas Cleary is over 1600 pages long.
 Here I want to briefly catalogue some of the key themes that we find contained therein.

 It presents a cosmos that is unbelievably large.
-The Avatamsaka unfolds the most extensive and vast description of cosmology, definitely that we can find in the Buddhist canon, and possibly in any literature, scientific or otherwise.
+The Avatamsaka unfolds the most extensive and vast description of cosmology, definitely that we can find in the Buddhist canon, and probably in any literature, scientific or otherwise.
 The sutra describes in detail endless oceans of universes, and each of these oceans of universes, contains within it endless oceans of universes.
 In each atom in each universe are contained further endless oceans of universes.
 What’s more - and this is essential to an understanding of the Avatamsaka - this infinite array of worlds or universes interpenetrate: it is possible to contain all universes in one atom, without shrinking the worlds or expanding the atom.
 Every atom in all worlds, like this, also contains all worlds.

 It presents a cosmos that is inextricably linked to mind.
 The entirety of the oceans of worlds are said to rest on the alaya.
 The alaya is the energetic, fundamental ground which develops into the alaya-vijnana, a kind of repository consciousness in which all experiential impressions are stored.
 From these impressions the images of the worlds develop.
 Furthermore, the Avatamsaka tells us, the various physical qualities of the universe itself, such as mountains and so forth, are themselves symbolic representations of various qualities of mind.